SeaQL/seaql.github.io/Seaography/docs/02-tool-internals.md

 # Tool internals

 Here we will describe the internals of the CLI tool.
-Firstly, we will study the tools itself.
-The tool is separated into 3 distinct sub-crates (`types`, `discovery`, `generator`).
+Firstly, we will study the tool itself, and how its structured.
 Then, we will focus on the generator sub-crate and study the different generator modes.

 ## Internal crates

-The project depends on 3 sub-crates with aim to separate of concern.
-Doing this allows easier maintenance, extension and debugging.
+The project depends on 3 sub-crates (`types`, `discovery`, `generator`).
+This helps with separation of logic into simpler modules which are easier to maintain, extend and debug.

 ### `types`